-(i) General Annual Grant "GAG" must be used for the normal running costs of the multi-academy trust's academies.

-(ii) The other DfE/ESFA fund is used to track other grant money received from the DfE/ESFA as detailed in note 5.

-(iii) The other government fund comprises of local authority special educational needs grant income for the SEND provisions.
-A transfer from GAG during the year of £403k, was to cover the shortfall in funding against staffing costs for the provision.
-The nursery fund comprises of local authority early year grant income for the nursery provisions.

-(iv) The other Restricted fund accounts for all other income received for a specific purpose.
+- (i) General Annual Grant "GAG" must be used for the normal running costs of the multi-academy trust's academies. - (ii) The Other DfE/ESFA fund is used to track other funding received from the DfE/ESFA, as detailed in note 5. - (iii) The Other government fund is used to track funding received from the local authority, as detailed in note 5.
+This comprises of, local authority special educational needs funding for the SEN provisions, early years funding for the Nursery provisions, and includes other local authority funding for bulge classes and looked after children.
+Total transfers from GAG of £631k, was made to cover the shortfall in funding against staffing costs for the SEN provisions. - (iv) The Other restricted fund accounts for all other funding received for a specific purpose.

-23. Statement of funds (continued)
+24. Statement of funds (continued)

-- (v) The Pension reserve is a restricted fund to account for the liability arising under the Local Government Pension Scheme. - (vi) The Restricted Fixed Asset funds are carried forward to meet the specific costs of fixed asset projects and to cover the depreciation charges that will be required on these projects going forward and the current fixed assets held.
-The transfers into this fund of £459k represent capital items purchased during the year from revenue reserves, and the repayment of salix loans.
+- (v) The Pension reserve is a restricted fund to account for the Local Government Pension Scheme. - (vi) The Restricted fixed asset funds are carried forward to meet the specific costs of fixed asset projects and to cover the depreciation charges that will be required on these projects recorded as fixed assets, going forward.
+The transfers into this fund represent capital items purchased during the year from revenue funding and reserves, and the repayment of Salix loans from GAG funding.
+Gains and losses on revaluation of investment property are included in this fund.

-Under the funding agreement with the Secretary of State, the multi-academy trust was not subject to a limit on the amount of GAG it could carry forward at 31 August 2022.
+Under the funding agreement with the Secretary of State, the multi-academy trust was not subject to a limit on the amount of GAG it could carry forward at 31 August 2023.